psimonazzi/dotfiles/README.md

 ## Installation

 You place the files in `~/dotfiles`, symlinked in your home dir so programs can find them.
 Sensitive data (user name, email, crypto keys etc.) is kept in a separate `~/.secrets` file, and exported as environment variables.
-To use these dotfiles you must create your secrets file, like this:
+To use these dotfiles you should create your secrets file, like this:

 ```bash
 cat > ~/.secrets <<EOF